Fire and rescue services

 More information:

-South Korea has a large high-speed rail network (KTX).
+South Korea has an extensive high-speed rail network (KTX).

 Stations are usually located in major urban areas.
-They usually have signs in English.
+They have signs in English.

 They're often linked to local taxi or public transport networks.